TsilidisV/personal-static-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello everyone!
+I'm a PhD student at the University of Patras.
+I enjoy learning about biological, phycological and social phenomena and investigating them with the help of mathematics.
 {style="text-align: justify;"}